vaginessa/dns-wiki/HOWTO-blocking-WhatsApp.md

 Important
 -----------

-It's normally more then enouth to block <code>e.whatsapp.net - e5.whatsapp.net</code>, because this is for the initial handshake which means if that fails you can't receive/send any message.
+It's normally more then enough to block <code>e.whatsapp.net - e5.whatsapp.net</code>, because this is for the initial handshake which means if that fails you can't receive/send any message.
+You should try this first.

 ToDo
 -----------